-Are you looking for a fun holiday girl’s night idea?
+Are you looking for a fun and festive holiday girl’s night idea?
 Why not host a Christmas wreath decorating party?
 Here is a guide to what you need to do to host your own successful wreath night.

 Complete Guide to Hosting a Wreath Decorating Party

 Are you trying to think of a new idea for your next holiday girl’s night party?
 Why not throw a wreath decorating party?
 Not only is it fun but your guests get to leave with what they created…and we all need a wreath to hang on our doors!